Terradue/doc-ellip/source/solutions/workflows/quick-start/catalogue.rst

 #.
 We used an OpenSearch catalogue as the source of the first node of the workflow;
 #.
 We defined a number of OpenSearch parameters to query the catalogue;
 #.
-We processed the query results in the *node_expression*.
+We processed the query results in the *node_expression*;
 #.
-We learned that by using OpenSearch job parameters we can determine the input products.
+We learnt that by using OpenSearch job parameters we can determine the input products.

 .. rubric:: Footnotes